glentner/KernelFit/README.md

 std::vector<double> profile = kernel_fit.Solve(new_x);
 ```

+Include the header file (snippet 1).
+If you don't specify the desired maximum
+thread count with OpenMP (snippet 2), the *Solve()* method will choose for you.
+In the last snippet, we create the kernel object with three arguments.
+The first
+two, `x` and `y` are `std::vector<double>`s and the last argument should be of
+the same type but is a scalar.

 ![example](Figures/KernelFit1D.png "Results of KernelFit1D")

 **Figure** **1:** The above figure was plotting using Python and showcases the